 This hybrid fusion technique differs from decision and featurelevel fusion in its approach to combining information from multiple models.
 Feature-level fusion directly merges features extracted by each model before classification.
 On the other hand, decision-level fusion combines the final predictions made by each model.
-In my model, hybrid fusion occurs at an intermediate stage, after they have passed through certain layers but before final decision-making.
-An attention mechanism is then used to refine and weight the features, allowing the model to take advantage of the complementary strengths of each model.
+In my model, hybrid fusion occurs at an intermediate stage, after passing through specific layers but before final decision-making.
+An attention mechanism is then used to refine and weigh the features, allowing the model to take advantage of the complementary strengths of each model.
 This technique proved to work and achieve high accuracies on both datasets.